-6.5.7 Public Advertising
+6.5.8 Public Advertising

-All request for quotations (RFQ) must be done through LPSC Vendor Panel portal.
+Request for quotations (RFQ) should be actioned through VendorPanel.
 This will utilise contracts from prescribed agencies, Enterprise panel contracts established by Council and Joint Organisations and Public Marketplace which covers the local suppliers.

 Request for tenders (RFT) are to be invited by public notice and in accordance with any provisions prescribed under the Local Government (General) Regulations 2021.